Routing

 In the form presented we can select the table "main", predefined by the system, or create a new custom table.
 All tables require a unique identifier.
 For our customized tables we can select a number between 1 and 250.
 Also they require a name that identifies the table.
 Optionally we can add a comment in the table definition.

-field.
-It represents a default route that uses the specified gateway.
+When using Global mode, the created route will have the value (Any) in the To field.
+It represents a default route that uses the selected gateway.

-We can see the rule that will be installed in the router by right clicking on the number of route and clicking Compile selected route
+We can see the rule that will be installed in the router by right clicking on the route number and clicking Compile selected route.

 This field admits more than one object.
-Here we can use any IP addresses, IP ranges, networks, hosts, groups, VPN connections and even VPN prefixes.
+Here we can use IP addresses, IP ranges, networks, hosts, groups, DNS objects, and OpenVPN/WireGuard/IPSec connections and prefixes.

 We can add as many routes as we needed in the routing tables.
 We can also use any of the visual features of FWCloud-UI to define our routing table, and make it more clear and readable, like copy and paste, moving routes, changing their color, disabling and enabling them and creating groups to contain some of the routes.